 In addition to eligibility under the residence requirements, all applicants will be assessed against public interest criteria.
 This will cover areas such as criminal convictions, immigration breaches, false representations, amongst other areas.

 Where such issues are present, caseworkers are directed to consider other factors in determining whether the facts constitute a general ground for refusal, such as the applicant’s age, character, history, employment record, strength of connections in the UK, domestic circumstances, compassionate circumstances and any representations on the person’s behalf.

 When can you apply for Indefinite Leave to remain under the Long Residence option?

-The earliest you can submit an application to UK Visas and Immigration is 28 days prior to completing the qualifying period.
+You can submit your application as soon as you meet all the eligibility criteria, rather than waiting until your current visa expires, but the earliest you can submit an application is 28 days prior to completing the qualifying period.